PrincetonUniversity/gpu_programming_intro/04_gpu_tools/README.md

 srun --wait=0 nsys profile --trace=cuda,nvtx,osrt,mpi -o myprofile_${SLURM_JOBID} ./my_mpi_exe
 ```

-You can either download the `.qdrep` file to your local machine to use `nsight-sys` to view the data or do `ssh -X tigressdata.princeton.edu` and use `nsight-sys` on that machine.
+Note that `nsys-ui` does not exist for Traverse.
+You can download the `.qdrep` file to your local machine to use `nsys-ui` to view the data or do `ssh -X tigressdata.princeton.edu` and use `nsys-ui` on that machine.
 The latter approach would look like this:

 ```
 # in a new terminal